 President & Chief Executive Officer

-In September 2001, General Myatt was selected to be President and CEO of the Marines’ Memorial Association.
-He assumed that posting on 10 September 2001.
+In October 2017, General Huly was selected to be President and CEO of the Marines’ Memorial Association & Foundation.
+He assumed that post on 1 November 2017.

 Board of Directors